Cave-8/Graph-library/README.md

 - Find shortest path between two vertices

 # Usage
-You can directly download jar in root folder and run it with `java -jar GraphLibrary.jar`, be sure to download the latest version of java.
+You can directly download jar in root folder and run it with `java -jar GraphLibrary.jar`, be sure to download the latest version of Java.